 hair after chemotherap

-Chemotherapy is one of the most effective ways to fight cancer, as well as many other diseases, such as multiple sclerosis.
+Chemotherapy is one of the most effective ways to fight cancer and many other diseases, such as multiple sclerosis.
 However, it also has side effects, for example, hair loss.

 Hair loss as a side effect of chemotherapy is especially severe for women.
 For ladies, it's much harder to come to terms with such an adverse change in appearance.
 It always more or less affects the psyche, everyday mood, and self-esteem.
 It’s worth knowing, however, that drugs used in chemotherapy don’t still cause hair loss.
 Sometimes they only lead to their thinning.